epfl-dcsl/sonuma-vm/README.md

 # sonuma-vm
-Sonuma-vm is an all-software implementation of Scale-Out NUMA, a high-performance rack-scale system for in-memory data processing.
-Scale-Out NUMA replaces the cache-coherence protocol of ccNUMA with a one-sided (RDMA-like) protocol for explicit access to remote memory (with copy semantics).
-Such remote memory accesses are layered on top of the NUMA's cache-block request/reply protocol through a specialized on-chip hardware block called remote memory controller (RMC).
+Sonuma-vm is an all-software, proof-of-concept implementation of Scale-Out NUMA, a high-performance rack-scale system for in-memory data processing.
+Scale-Out NUMA runs a one-sided (RDMA-like) protocol for explicit access to remote memory (with copy semantics) in lieu of a cache-coherence protocol.
+Such remote memory accesses are layered on top of the NUMA's cache-block request/reply transport through a specialized on-chip hardware block called remote memory controller (RMC).
+Sonuma-vm is also a software development platform that can run your Scale-Out NUMA applications at native machine speed and approximate the remote access latency of an actual, hardware RMC.

-Sonuma-vm leverages the NUMA assumption of Scale-Out NUMA to emulate a non-coherent NUMA machine with explicit, one-sided access to remote memory (Scale-Out NUMA) by combining a fully-coherent NUMA machine (ccNUMA) and a virtual machine monitor (hypervisor).
-Sonuma-vm emulates a multi-node Scale-Out NUMA system using a set of virtual machines (VM) mapped (in terms of VCPU and page frames) to distinct NUMA domains of a giant ccNUMA machine.
-Sonuma-vm leverages the underlying hypervisor to enable access to remote memory - the memory of other NUMA domains.
-The RMC is implemented in software using byte copy and runs on a dedicated VCPU in each VM.
+Sonuma-vm emulates a non-coherent NUMA machine with explicit, one-sided access to remote memory (i.e., Scale-Out NUMA) by combining a fully-coherent NUMA machine (ccNUMA) and a virtual machine monitor (hypervisor).
+Sonuma-vm emulates a multi-node Scale-Out NUMA system using a set of virtual machines (VM) mapped (VCPU, page frames) to distinct NUMA domains of a giant ccNUMA machine.
+Sonuma-vm leverages the underlying hypervisor to enable access to remote memory (i.e., the memory of other NUMA domains).
+The RMC is implemented in software and runs on a dedicated VCPU in each VM.
 Sonuma-vm uses hardware virtualization (CPU and IO) to minimize the overhead of emulation.
+This platform comes with a library providing the Scale-Out NUMA API from our ASPLOS'14 paper.

 Sonuma-vm is envisioned as a software development platform for Scale-Out NUMA.
 It runs applications at wall-clock speed and can approximate the latency of a real RMC device.